Lake Powell Data

 The No Action Plan: Doing Nothing Is the Worst Option

-Continue the 2007 Guidelines past their 2026 expiration with no adjustments.
-Earns an F at 40 years.
+Keep the 2007 Guidelines past their 2026 expiration with no changes.
+Earns a D at 40 years.

 5 min read